Nonso30/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script is for showing where i am
+This script is for showing what is in there
+This is a script showing what is in there for me in shell basics